Pediatric Dental Residency Program

 This is a 24-month program commencing on July 1 of each year.
 Mandatory orientation begins mid-June.

-Each year the program will accept four applicants through the PASS/Match Application services.
-Four residents will be compensated with salary and full benefits as hospital employees.
+Each year the program will accept five applicants through the PASS/Match Application services.
+Five residents will be compensated with salary and full benefits as hospital employees.

 Program Type